-As a scholar he is interested primarily in vernacular religious texts as they explore meaning-making and serve as windows into medieval religious culture and history.
-His main area of study is religious thought in early medieval England and Old English literature.
-At Wesley Theological Seminary he teaches the history of Christian spirituality and religious movements in Late Antiquity and the Middle Ages.
+As a scholar he is interested primarily in vernacular medieval religious texts as they explore meaning-making and serve as windows into religious culture and history.
+His main area of study is the history of spirituality in Late Antiquity and the Middle Ages, focusing on Old English literature and religious thought in early medieval England.
+He serves as adjunct Assoc.
+Professor of Medieval Studies and Church History at Wesley Theological Seminary.
 He received his PhD from The Catholic University of America, where he studied Christian spirituality and historical theology, with particular interest in medieval English vernacular literature.
-His current scholarly research (for a monograph under contract with Wipf and Stock Publishers/Pickwick Publications) examines Alfred the Great's cultural and educational reform as a religious reformation concerned with the restoration of wisdom in early medieval England.
+His current scholarly research (for a monograph under contract with Wipf and Stock Publishers/Pickwick Publications) examines King Alfred the Great's cultural and educational reform as a religious reformation concerned with the restoration of wisdom in early medieval England.

 James has participated in numerous academic and professional societies and is actively involved in Atla (formerly the American Theological Library Association), where he has served on Atla’s national Professional Development Committee and the editorial board of Atla’s open access scholarly monograph publications line.
 He has presented papers at conferences and meetings in Europe, Canada, and the United States.